Spanish verbs: Future subjunctive (futuro (simple) de subjuntivo)

 The future subjunctive is extremely rare in modern Spanish, mostly found in formal, poetic or legal language and some fixed expressions.
-The following endings are attached to the preterite stem:
+It takes endings like the -ra endings of subjunctive imperfect past, but using an e vowel with them instead of an a.
+As with the imperfact past, the subjunctive future tenses of ir and ser use the same forms.